Masterpiece Stories

 Masterpiece Story: The Iron Rolling Mill (Modern Cyclopes) by Adolph Menzel

-Kate Wojtczak 1 May 2022 min Read
+Kate Wojtczak 13 May 2025 min Read

 The 19th century, the age of steel and steam, witnessed not only the development of the industry but also the new themes in painting.
-Now, simple workers found their place next to mythological heroes and saints, you might know them from Gustave Courbet’s and Jean-François Millet’s works.
+Now, simple workers have found their place next to mythological heroes and saints, and you might know them from Gustave Courbet’s and Jean-François Millet’s works.
 Yet one of the most iconic depictions of physical labor in art history is The Iron Rolling Mill painted by Adolph Menzel.

 Adolph Menzel (1815-1905) was one of the two most prominent German painters of the 19th century (the other one is obviously Caspar David Friedrich).
 He was a Realist known for drawings, etchings, and paintings.
 Menzel was born in Breslau, Silesia but as a 15-year-old he moved to Berlin where he studied briefly at the Berlin Academy of Art.
 During the early years of his sojourn in the capital, he produced mostly drawings and etchings, including a series on the works of Frederick the Great, Illustrationen zu den Werken Friedrichs des Grossen (1843-1849).